‘Who’s the dude playing acid jazz?’: The music scene that made Cillian Murphy a star

-‘What the hell is this dude doing playing acid jazz?’: How the 1990s Cork music scene helped make Cillian Murphy a star
+‘What the hell is this dude doing playing acid jazz?’: How the 1990s Cork music scene helped make Cillian Murphy an Oscar-winning star

 If you were young and carefree and lived in Cork in the early Nineties, at some point you’d have come across an up-and-coming new band led by a skinny frontman with an earnest gaze and a sensible haircut.
 The group was Sons of Mr Green Genes – freewheeling funk ragamuffins who took their name from a wacky Frank Zappa song.
 Their singer was a shy teenager named Cillian Murphy.

 He was musically talented and not uncharismatic.
 But nobody who piled in to see Mr Green Genes in one of Cork city’s many pokey indie venues could have had an inkling they were watching a future Hollywood star.
-It would have blown their minds to know Murphy, 47, would arrive at the 2024 Oscars as hot favourite to win Best Actor for portraying the father of the atomic bomb, Robert Oppenheimer, in a lavish biopic.
+It would have blown their minds to know Murphy, 47, would triumph at the 2024 Oscars, winning Best Actor for portraying the father of the atomic bomb, Robert Oppenheimer, in a lavish biopic.

 “I remember going to see his band in The Shelter.
 And I was like, ‘What the hell is this dude doing playing acid jazz?’
 It wasn’t going with the grain at all,” recalls Morty McCarthy, drummer with Cork indie icons The Sultans of Ping.
 “You had the indie scene in Cork – the Sultans and the Frank and Walters.
 Then you had [legendary acid house night] Sweat.
 Acid jazz was a brave move.
 They could all play.
 They were probably better players than us [the Sultans] at the time.
 [Murphy] definitely didn’t stand out.
 He would have been quite young.”